libretro/glsl-shaders/bezel/uborder/README.md

 *How to install and use:*

-  - Update your Retroarch shaders online to get a vanilla version of uborder inside 'shaders_slang/bezel/';
+  - Update your Retroarch shaders online to get a vanilla version of uborder inside 'shaders_glsl/bezel/';
   - On Retroarch, choose 'FULL' aspect ratio;
   - Choose your preset and enjoy.

-Refer to https://forums.libretro.com/t/uborder-shaders/46494/23 to get info about installing extra packs.